-- 1. There is not yet consistent evidence that the level of maternal anti-HPA-1a antibodies can reliably predict which cases of FMAIT will be more severe, and therefore more likely to benefit from medical intervention. - 2.
+- There is not yet consistent evidence that the level of maternal anti-HPA-1a antibodies can reliably predict which cases of FMAIT will be more severe, and therefore more likely to benefit from medical intervention - 2.
 Without such a test there is substantial potential for over-diagnosis and unnecessary intervention.
-If the estimates derived from screening studies are applied to a UK birth cohort of 700,000 births one would expect to find approximately 1400 cases of FMAIT each year, of which 420 would have severe thrombocytopenia.
+If the estimates derived from screening studies are applied to a UK birth cohort of 700,000 births one would expect to find approximately 1400 women with maternal anti-platelet antibodies each year, in 420 (30%) of which the fetus would have severe thrombocytopenia. - 3.
 However the number of babies with clinically-detected FMAIT appears to be only about 85 per year.
-These figures indicate that the babies of most women who would be identified as screenpositive if a programme were started are born healthy, without receiving any medical intervention. - 3.
+These figures indicate that the babies of most women who would be identified as screen-positive if a programme were started are born healthy, without receiving any medical intervention. - 4.
 There is not yet any convincing evidence that medical intervention improves the outcomes of pregnancies that are identified through antenatal screening.
-The non-randomised controlled trial that is planned across Norway, Denmark and the Netherlands may generate further evidence regarding the effectiveness of IVIG or preterm CS, compared with no treatment. - 4.
-Neither IVIG nor preterm CS is recommended by any UK guidelines as treatment for screen-detected FMAIT. - 5.
+The non-randomised controlled trial that is planned across Norway, Denmark and the Netherlands may generate further evidence regarding the effectiveness of IVIG or preterm CS, compared with no treatment. - 5.
+Neither IVIG nor preterm CS is recommended by any UK guidelines as treatment for screen-detected FMAIT. - 6.
 No RCTs of screening have been conducted.